Sports at Wickersley Northfield

 - Swimming and water safety: take swimming instruction either in Key Stage 1 or Key Stage 2 (Year 4).

 Each year we are given Sports Premium Funding from the Government to spend on our sports and activities within school.
-2020/2021 funding totaled £19590 and has been spent on PE CPD, coaching sessions for sports teams, Live and Learn Clubs and attendance at sports festivals.
+Funding has been spent on PE CPD, coaching sessions for sports teams, Live and Learn Clubs and attendance at sports festivals.

 Sports at Wickersley Northfield